taminater/LEAPs/content/leaps/leap-21.md

 - Reduce the emissions rate for the USDC Security Module to 5,000,000 LYRA/year (35% of current) which, at current rates, should attract ~$10m in USDC liquidity
 - Reduce the emissions rate for the LYRA Security Module to 5,000,000 LYRA/year (35% of current) which, at current rates, should attract ~$2.1m worth of LYRA.

+These changes should be effected as soon as possible, with enough notice given so that stakers can move funds around.
+In this case, the cooldown period (10 days) + 48 hours notice (12 days total).

 ### LP Emissions

 **LEAP-13:**